How to Plan a Route with Multiple Stops on Google Maps (In-depth Guide)

 Press “Done” and then “Start” to start getting directions from Google for your trip.

-I used My Maps to assign drivers for about 100 stops, and I easily spent 8 hours putting in all the addresses, adding in client names, and assigning drivers with different-colored labels.
+I used My Maps to assign drivers for about 100 stops, and I easily spent eight hours putting in all the addresses, adding in client names, and assigning drivers with different-colored labels.

-If you have several hours to spare, here are Cliff’s Notes for creating a map to help plan longer routes:
+If you have several hours to spare, here are my notes for creating a map to help plan longer routes:

 - Click “+ Create a New Map” at the top of the page.